Building Culture with Location

 I am really excited to move into the new space as I think it will be a great collaborative environment that people will enjoy coming to.
 However, in reality, while we expect the remodeled space will be conducive to ‘passionate hard work’, it is the attitudes of everyone that will make a difference.
 A great location makes effective work possible, phenomenal people make ‘innovative excellence’ a reality. – Mark Michaelis

-Enjoy this slide show and gallery of photos
+Enjoy this gallery of photos

 No new building purchase is complete without a little yard work to tidy up the aspect.